varigence/docs/bimlflex/reference-documentation/settings/AzureOnErrorLandingFiles.md

 # OnError Landing Files

-Determines if the landed files are deleted once processing is completed.
+Determines if the landed files are moved to the defined error container on error, once processing is completed.

 Notes: